 Youth Outreach Worker

 David Jones is the YOW for the Corner Brook area.
-You can make an appointment to meet with Dave by calling 709-639-1710 and asking for the Youth Outreach Worker.
+You can make an appointment to meet with Dave by emailing him at email@example.com.
 He can meet you wherever is most convenient (even down in the Grove at Grenfell Campus!).

 E-versions of the books as well as select handouts are available through Grenfell Campus’ library’s course resources (e-reserves) by searching for Jennifer Broadbent or Veronica Hutchings as course instructor.

-WellTrack is designed to help you understand your mental health and to provide you with the help that you need right now.
-WellTrack is a suite of online tools and courses that uses aspects of Cognitive Behavioral Therapy to help you identify, understand and address issues that you are having.
-To sign up for an account visit:
+Through WTC, you can sign up for a free WellTrack account.
+WellTrack is a suite of online tools and courses that uses aspects of Cognitive Behavioral Therapy to help you identify, understand and address issues that you are having (including a great course on presentation anxiety)

 A free on-line mental health and addictions screening tool.

 Call if you feel like you are unable to cope, are thinking about suicide or if you are unsure where to turn for help.
 The Mental Health Crisis Line is a free, confidential service for individuals, family and friends.
 The crisis line is province-wide, 24 hours a day and is accessed via NL Health Line (811).

 Transgender Suicide Hotline: CAN: 1-877-330-6366, US: 1-877-565-8860